bitnose/learning-blog/content/posts/homework-2.md

 ## **Attacks against Protocols (themselves)**
 **Passive Attack**
 - Eavesdropping the protocol
-- It does not affect the protocol,  it only observes and seeks to acquire information
+- It does not affect the protocol, it only observes and seeks to get information
 - Difficult to detect —> Prevention instead of detection
 - Motive: gain information